AryanThodupunuri/course-picker/README.md

 # Dataset Info
 - **Spring 2025 Course Data** – Pulled from SIS or public course listings
 - **Historical GPA Data** – Merged using Subject, Catalog Number, and Instructor
-- Final dataset lives in public/courses.json
+- The merged dataset is stored in public/courses.json and includes:
+    - Spring 2025 schedule data from UVA SIS
+    - Historical GPA data joined using course subject, catalog number, and instructor name

 # How to Run Locally
 **1. Clone the repo**